-Disclosure: I partnered with the Land O’Lakes for this recipe post, but all opinions expressed here are my own.
+Disclosure: I partnered with the Land O’Lakes for this recipe post, but all opinions expressed here are only my own.
 I am grateful for authentic partnerships like this.

 Here come the rum cakes.
 Decadent pound cakes drenched in buttery rum syrup and decked out with glazes galore.
 Making your way through the holiday season, you’ll find rum cakes of all shapes and sizes or flavors and textures because each one is truly like a snowflake: one-of-a-kind.
 Recipes are passed down and new ones are created but each represents a vital part of a holiday meal.

 Traditionally, rum cake is enjoyed in the Caribbean as a holiday season dessert, descended from holiday puddings such as “figgy pudding”.
 There are many variations of the cake across the Caribbean but they all share the same base of flavor and texture.
 A light sponge cake soaked with dark, delicious rum.
 In making my own version of the rum cake, I wanted to tie together Caribbean flavor and a Southern American classic.
 From there, the Pineapple Rum Cake with a fun Upside Down Cake twist was born.
 The pineapple flavor in this cake is delicate and perfectly complemented by a generous hint of rum and butter.

 Butter is a substantial ingredient in this recipe.
 It creates a smooth and rich texture.
 It’s super important to choose a high-quality butter you can trust to produce the ideal outcome.
 Land O Lakes® Unsalted Butter has no added salt, giving you the pure, sweet cream taste you love and the flavor control you need when baking.

 As for the rest of the cake, each ingredient has its own purpose.
 The sour cream adds subtle tartness while also allowing for a moister cake.
 Brown sugar and butter come together to add a caramelized sweetness to balance out the brightness of the pineapple.